Skip to main content

 Pumped storage hydropower

-Pumped storage hydropower plants are net consumers of electricity – this is because pumping water back up to a high elevation takes more energy than that same volume of water can generate flowing through turbines.
+Pumped storage hydropower plants are net electricity consumers – this is because pumping water back up to a high elevation takes more energy than that same volume of water can generate flowing through turbines.
 However, pumped storage plants generate a net profit by selling electricity to the grid during times of peak usage when electricity is more expensive than usual.
 Water is pumped back to high elevations during off-peak times at a lower cost, making pumped storage systems valuable for the electric grid overall.

 Run-of-river hydropower